DaveyDevsALot/abstract/README.md

 ## Development Notes
 You can find the figma moc ups in the docs folder as well as a screenshot of a KanBan board I used initially but had to sacrifice it for time contraints.
+Note: the anchor links to the development projects in my experience section seem to be broken on the host site.
+I have filed an issue but please use the top bar navigation on Anewgo.com to reference these interactive UI components that I have built at my time at Anewgo.

 ## UI/UX Scoring